 VinRoc is owned by Michael Parmenter and Kiky Lee.
-We have met with Napa vintners from a variety of backgrounds including a former prison guard, a marine biologist, cattle rancher, but this is the first vintner whose background involved shoe manufacturing.
-Looking for a change in the 1990’s and to “escape” Los Angeles for a country location Michael & Kiky began looking for property specifically in northern California wine country.
+We have met with Napa vintners from a variety of backgrounds including a former prison guard, a marine biologist, a fireman, a cattle rancher, but this is the first vintner whose background involved shoe manufacturing.
+Looking for a change in the 1990s and to “escape” Los Angeles for a country location Michael & Kiky began looking for property specifically in northern California wine country.
 They have both enjoyed wine for many years.

 They waited 4 years after planting their vineyard to produce wine.
 By this time, they had significantly increased their knowledge of both the vineyard as well as the winemaking.
-Michael also wanted to help build the reputation of region and together with a nearby vintner helped start the Atlas Peak Association (he was their first president).
+Michael also wanted to help build the reputation of region and in 2004 with the support of others helped start the Atlas Peak Association (he was their first president).
+In addition to Michael, the original founders of the association included Jayson Pahlmeyer of Pahlmeyer Vineyards, Rob Meyer of Atlas Peak Winery, Jan Krupp of Stagecoach Vineyards, Patrick Elliott-Smith of Elan Vineyards and grower, Don Simon

-This is truly a small family-owned winery as both Michael and Kiky handle everything themselves from the vineyard management to the winemaking.
+This is truly a small family-owned winery as for many years both Michael and Kiky oversaw everything themselves from the vineyard management to the winemaking.
+Currently the employ a winemaker who oversees the day to day production.
 The vineyard is at an elevation of 1600 feet, planted on southwest facing slopes just below Atlas Peak.
 Growing conditions are excellent as they are above the fog line which along with their vineyard’s orientation allows them to receive additional sunlight hours.
 Even though the days may warm up in the summer, the nights are typically cool; this diurnal difference is instrumental in long hang time and ripening fruit evenly with good acid balance.

 This is mountain grown Cabernet Sauvignon country and that is the varietal they focus their efforts on.
 Everything at this winery is completely micromanaged and often their harvest can take 3 to 4 weeks as not every block ripens at once.
 Only a ton is picked at any one time and only specific clusters are harvested when acidity, flavor and sugar are at the desired level.
 They will return a number of times to pick only ripe clusters throughout the harvest even to the level of picking specific rows.
 This of course is not the most cost-effective way to harvest a vineyard but is what counts when your focus is on quality.